 You will find further information, comment and advice in the page relating to specific types of appeal: Kent grammar schools; Medway grammar school review and appeal; oversubscription appeals; and primary school appeals.
 A look at key points of the School Admissions Appeals Code also contains further advice and information.

-I have retired form my full appeals advice service but My Telephone Consultation Service is available through the year, for both admissions and appeals.
-I also support a range of In Year Appeals, often from ex-patriate families.
+I have retired from my full appeals advice service but My Telephone Consultation Service is available through the year, for both admissions and appeals.
+I also support a range of In Year Appeals, often from expatriate families.
 I am afraid I only support families living in the Kent and Medway Local Authority areas for schools in these two authorities.
 See Can I help You for details.
-Up until summer 2015 I have supported around 900 successful appeals to all types of schools in Kent and Medway providing me with a wealth of local experience.
+Up until summer 2015 I had supported around 900 successful appeals to all types of schools in Kent and Medway providing me with a wealth of local experience.

 All school appeals are required to follow the mandatory School Admissions Appeals Code.

 Parents have the right to appeal against any decision not to offer a school place, and that decision must be in writing and contain information on how to appeal.
 Whilst there is no time limit on when an appeal can be lodged, it is normally best to meet the official closing dates, otherwise parents may find the schools their appeal is heard late and the school has filled at the time of the main appeals.